ahmadUffi/ngombe-obat-pas/backend/API_Documentation.md

-# SmedBox Backend API Documentation
+# Ngompas Backend API Documentation

 Base URL: http://163.53.195.57:5000
 All routes are prefixed with /v1/api